rkdesign/path22/README.rst

   pip install girder_slicer_cli_web[worker]
   GW_DIRECT_PATHS=true girder_worker -l info -Ofair --prefetch-multiplier=1

-The first time you start HistomicsUI, you'll also need to configure Girder with at least one user and one assetstore (see the Girder_ documentation).
+The first time you start Path22, you'll also need to configure Girder with at least one user and one assetstore (see the Girder_ documentation).
 Additionally, it is recommended that you install the HistomicsTK_ algorithms.
 This can be done going to the Admin Console, Plugins, Slicer CLI Web settings.
 Set a default task upload folder, then import the ``dsarchive/histomicstk:latest`` docker image.

 Reference Deployment
 ====================

-The standard deployment of HistomicsUI is the `Digital Slide Archive`_.
+The standard deployment of Path22 is the `Digital Slide Archive`_.
 The associated repository has tools for readily installing via Docker, VirtualBox, or shell scripts on Ubuntu.

 Development
 ===========

-The most convenient way to develop on HistomicsUI is to use the `devops scripts from the Digital Slide Archive <https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/devops>`_.
+The most convenient way to develop on Path22 is to use the `devops scripts from the Digital Slide Archive <https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/devops>`_.

-If you are making changes to the HistomicsUI frontend, you can make Girder watch the source code and perform hot reloads on changes using the ``--watch-plugin`` argument to ``girder build``.
+If you are making changes to the Path22 frontend, you can make Girder watch the source code and perform hot reloads on changes using the ``--watch-plugin`` argument to ``girder build``.
 See the `Girder docs <https://girder.readthedocs.io/en/stable/development.html#during-development>`_ for more information.

 Annotations and Metadata from Jobs
 ----------------------------------